 Glacier Point is the most famous of all the views in Yosemite, a sweeping panorama nearly 3500ft straight up from the Yosemite Valley floor that takes in plunging waterfalls, the unmistakably eroded shape of Half Dome and the distant snow-capped peaks of the High Sierra.

-Best for: Iconic views
+Best experience in Yosemite National Park: Iconic views